+Every person entering a courtroom shall be seated in an empty social distanced location as soon as possible.
 If courtroom seating capacity is reached, admittance to the courtroom is closed until additional seating capacity becomes available.
-Individuals waiting to enter a courtroom shall maintain at least six foot social distancing in hallways until called by the District Court to enter the courtroom.
+Individuals waiting to enter a courtroom shall maintain at least six-foot social distancing in Kitsap County Courthouse and Juvenile and Family Court Services hallways until called to enter the courtroom.
+Courtroom seating capacity will be strictly enforced.

-C. Preferred In-Court Seating.
-Due to limited seating capacity in each courtroom, only attorneys, parties, alleged victims and advocates, and witnesses18 will be allowed inside a District Court courtroom where in-person courtroom attendance is permitted.
-District Court judges may modify this requirement as necessary and permit others to enter a courtroom so long as courtroom seating capacity is available.
+D. Preferred Courtroom Seating.
+Due to limited seating capacity in each courtroom, only attorneys, parties, alleged victims and advocates, and witnesses16 will initially be allowed inside a Kitsap County Courthouse and Juvenile and Family Court Services courtroom.
+Judicial officers may modify this requirement as necessary and permit others to enter a courtroom so long as courtroom seating capacity is available.